-Dining aboard Queen Mary 2
+Dining Aboard Queen Mary 2

 There’s sort of a rule of thumb when it comes to fixed dining times.
 Families and older folks tend to book the early seating, usually around 6pm.
 Europeans and younger (under 75) seem to opt for second, or late seating that begins around 8:30pm.
 Figuring out your dining time for Queen Mary 2 Britannia Dining Room is easy with a little insider info.

-With a five-hour time change as you cruise east to west, of the seven nights crossing, five nights will require that the clocks be set back an hour.
+With a five-hour time change as you cruise from east to west, of the seven nights crossing, five nights will require that the clocks be set back an hour.
 This is usually done overnight, around 2:00am.

 Nothing noticeable for the first day.
 But by the third time change, suddenly your 8:30pm dinner according to your body clock, is at 5:30pm.
-And so on until you reach New York and you’re internal clock is reset.
+And so on until you reach New York and your internal clock is reset.

 The same can happen to your sleep patterns too.
 Suddenly you’re waking up at 4:00am, until you remember that you’ve set your clocks back yet again.